 On 19 October 2015, the Company granted a total of 122,000,000 share options to two executive directors of the Company and other management staff of the Group under Share Option Scheme, representing about 4.33% of the issued share capital as at the date immediately before share options were granted.
 The exercise price was HK\$1.98.
 The exercisable period was from 19 October 2015 to 18 October 2018.
-All of the share options granted on 19 October 2015 have been exercised as at 31 December 2018.
+All of the share options granted on 19 October 2015 have been exercised.